robert-j-webb/stackedit/safe eval.md

 Your correct.
 Arithmetic eval is the second step of the function I’m proposing.
 The first step is providing variables into the formula via interpolation.

->What!
-Why would you ever need to do that!
-There's no valid use case for this!
+>Why would you ever want that?
+The use case for that must be contrived.

 ### A valid use case for Interpolation into Safe Eval: